KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 MIDI pitch bend is just translated into PWM voltage instead of factoring it into the note frequencies.
 At 12 bit there's likely to be audible "digital steps", so I deemed it easier to just feed a CV In pin on the respective VCO - and maybe VCF cut-off.

 Thought about implementing portamento (like PolyKit did with his DCO-8), but ...
 12 bit.
 Can always do that in discrete hardware.

+If you want to buy me a beer to get going (maybe my struggling helps other n00bs in need), you could do so here and earn my undying gratitude: https://www.buymeacoffee.com/synthiy